wgsl-tooling-wg/wesl-spec/Generics.md

       foo<f32>(1.0);
       ```

-* generic values supplied with imports are single world tokens (typically wesl type names or function names),
+* generic values supplied with imports are single world tokens (typically WESL type names or function names),
   or generic variables declared on that function.

 ## Examples